thosgood/this-weeks-finds/markdown/201-250/week240.md

 >     Dominic
 >
 >     PS A game-theoretic characterisation with an entirely different flavour
->     (winning strategies less "obviously" corresponding to η-long β-normal
+>     (winning strategies less "obviously" corresponding to η-long \beta-normal
 >     forms) is:
 >
 >       Abramsky, S., Jagadeesan, R. and Malacaria, P., Full Abstraction for